 Must-Haves for Camping with Kids

 #33.
 Head lamps for wearing to get into bed or to read by at night

 #34.
 Small pop-up tent to throw equipment and stuff into

 #35.
 Portable radio

 #37.
 Welly boots

 #38.
-Big bucket to pop a toilet seat on to server as a toilet to save middle of the night toilet trips (e.g. this one from Amazon.com or Amazon.co.uk)
+Big bucket to pop a toilet seat on to serve as a toilet to save middle of the night toilet trips

 #39.
 Insect repellent

 #40.
 Microfibre towels, easy and quick to dry out.